YoussefZeroual/spotify_EDA/README.md

 ### **1.1 Purpose of the Analysis**

 The analysis aims to address a variety of specific questions and provide insights into different aspects of the listening history.
-Below is a more readable and organized version of the objectives:
+This EDA aims to answer the following questions.

 ##### **A. Understanding the Dataset**
 This section focuses on exploring the structure, quality, and characteristics of the Spotify dataset: